Monday, May 31, 2010

 The Gloomy Groom

-The father set off and met the family.
-Highly satisfied with the match, he signed on the financial arrangements for the wedding with them.
-He returned home and related to his family and close friends what he had seen: the piety and Torah scholarship of the father, the modesty and fine character traits of the mother.
+So, off he went, traveling to meet the bride and her family.
+Highly satisfied with the match, he arranged the financial terms for the wedding.
+He returned home to report back what he had seen: the piety and erudition of the father, the modesty and fine character traits of the mother.

 Hearing this question, the pious man's wife also came close to hear what her husband would say.

 "Regarding the bride, I don't have a lot to say," replied the father.
-"She is certainly a good catch.
+"She is certainly a fine catch.
 Her worth is beyond pearls."

 “Why are you crying?” asked the mother.
 “Didn’t you hear your father praise the girl?”